-This week I went to a vinyasa flow class that shook me awake.
+This week I went to a vinyasa flow class that blew my mind.

 She filled the room with such grace and ease that my practice was the most fluid and natural it has ever been.
 My mind was clearer, I was landing more softly and each movement was executed with such intention.
 The spiritual limb of yoga was just as present as the physical poses and my practice took on a humility I had not experienced before.

 Mimi spoke to us about how important it is to remain in a beginner’s mindset.
 That we are able to learn from everything should we stay open and willing to receive, especially in areas we believe we have already mastered.